Fast Neural Representations for Direct Volume Rendering: Introduction

 \subsection{Contribution}

 In this work, we demonstrate that the efficiency of V-SRN for volume rendering can be significantly improved, both with respect to training and data reconstruction.
-We achieve this by a novel compact network design called fV-SNR, which can effectively utilize the GPU TensorCores and uses a trained volumetric grid of latent features as additional network inputs.
-This enables fast training and interactive framerates when rendered directly using ray-casting.
+We achieve this by a novel compact network design called fV-SNR, which effectively utilizes the GPU TensorCores and uses a trained volumetric grid of latent features as additional network inputs.
+This enables fast training and significantly faster rendering from the compressed representation than prior work.

-With the new design, we further analyze whether the compression capabilities of fV-SRN can be further improved.
-In contrast to available visualization workflows, which implement separate stages for data compression and visualization, we shed light on end-to-end training using losses solely on the generated images.
-Our goal is to inform the network to allocate resources according to how a user perceives the decoded information, rather than to achieve an accurate reconstruction everywhere in the data domain.
-We compare fV-SNR trained in object- and image-space with respect to quality and speed, and emphasize specific strengths and weaknesses of either approach.
+We compare fV-SRN to \emph{neurcomp} by Lu~\etAl~\cite{lu2021compressive} as well as non-network-based compression schemes TThresh~\cite{ballester2019tthresh} and cudaCompress~\cite{treib2012interactive,treib2012turbulence} regarding compression ratio and reconstruction speed.
+The results indicate that fV-SRN is significantly faster than \emph{neurcomp} at similar compression rates, achieves similar compression rates than TThresh at significantly lower reconstruction times, and significantly outperforms cudaCompress in terms of compression ratio at similar decoding speed.
+Furthermore, since fV-SRN can render directly from the compressed representation, no additional memory is required at rendering time.
+Building upon the strengths of fV-SRN, we introduce the extension of fV-SRN to predict scalar field values as well as derived quantities like gradients and curvature estimates.